Stacked-Org/stacked-docs/docs/feature-guides/stacked-setup.md

 - Dependency registration for service location
 - A Logger formatted to improve code maintenance and awareness of application inner workings

-From v 1.9.0 and onward we have the functionality to generate this code for the user.
-This will remove the reliance on auto_route as well as injectable.
-To use this functionality it's quite simple.
-Add the [stacked_generator] package to your application and if you don't have `build_runner` add that in as well.
+To use this functionality it's quite simple, add the [stacked_generator] package to your application and if you don't have `build_runner` add that in as well.

 ```yaml
 dev_dependencies: